 Interested in reviewing calls for cash?
 Here’s a breakdown of what you need to make money reviewing calls.

-According to Glassdoor, call reviewers make an average salary of $32,212 annually, which isn’t a ton of money by any stretch of the imagination.
+According to Glassdoor, call reviewers make an average base salary of $38,821 annually, which isn’t a ton of money by any stretch of the imagination.

 Most people who work call review jobs for companies and call centers typically work other part-time jobs and side hustles.